River Weaver: Progress

 The trustees investigated the idea of a junction canal from Winsford to the Middlewich branch of the Ellesmere and Chester Canal in 1830, but felt that water supply would be a problem.
 New cuts were constructed at Barnton, Crowton and Aston Grange between 1832 and 1835, and they then planned to construct a second lock beside each of the original locks.
 William Cubbitt was asked for advice on whether the river could be adapted for seagoing ships, and although he said it could, he did not think it would be cost effective.
 Work was then started on making the river 7.5 ft deep throughout, and building double locks suitable for 100-ton vessels which were 88 by 18 ft.
 By 1845, Winnington, Acton and Hunts locks had been improved.
 Trade was good, with tolls generating £38,363 in 1845 from the carriage of 778,715 tons of goods.
-All of the improvements had been funded from the toll revenue, and over £500,000 had been given to the County of Cheshire, in line with the original Act.
+All of the improvements had been funded from the toll revenue, and over £500,000 had been given to the County of Cheshire, in line with the original act of Parliament.

 Further improvements to make the river suitable for coasters began in 1856, when Edward Leader Williams was appointed as engineer.
 He oversaw the complete reconstruction of the navigation between 1870 and 1900, a programme which was designed to ensure that the river remained attractive to carriers, and which ensured its profitability.
 The 12 locks of the 1830s were replaced by five much larger locks, and most of the bridges were replaced by swing bridges, which enabled coasters of up to 1000 tons to use the river.